at-aaims/HPG-MxP/doc/run.md

     mpirun -np 8 xhpgmp 32 24 16
 ```

+## Other command line options

+### Running modes

+There are 4 possible run modes for the code, selected at run time by the `xhpgmp` flag `--run_type` with 4 possible values:
+- `benchmark`: The regular benchmark run with the timed double precision GMRES run in the end.
+Includes validation.
+Default.
+- `benchmark_no_ref`: Regular benchmark but without double precision GMRES run in the end.
+Includes validation.
+- `standalone_mxp`: Excludes validation, and only performs 10 timed MxP GMRES-IR runs.
+Ignores running time.
+- `standalone_ref`: Excludes validation, and only performs 10 repetitions of double precision GMRES.

+### Validation modes

+The standard benchmark by Yamazaki et al. defines the validation phase on a small fixed number of ranks, typically 1 node.
+It then converges the double-precision GMRES on that sub-communicator of processes to 9 orders of magnitude, followed by mixed-precision GMRES-IR to 9 orders of magnitude.
+The ratio of iterations requried, $ n_d / n_{mxp} $ is taken as the ratio to penalize the final attained GFLOPS number.

+However, there may be a concern that this may underestimate the degradation of convergence in real applications.
+We introduced validation at full scale to address this issue.
+All the processes available in the run, and used for the benchmarking phase, are also used for the validation phase.
+The global problem size used for the two phases is also the same.
+Two modes are provided:
+- `standard`: Standard 1-node validation of Yamazaki et al.
+- `fullscale`: Full scale DP GMRES is performed to a maximum of $n_d$ (10,000) iterations or relative residual tolerance 1e-9 (whichever comes first), and the attained residual reduction is recorded.
+This value is set as the tolerance for MxP GMRES-IR and the number of iterations $n_{mxp}$ are recorded.

 ## Setting up the input data file hpgmp.dat

 Current as of release HPGMP - 0.1 - May 5, 2023